cs3org/OCM-API/IETF-OCM-IP.md

 Additional fields from the Share Creation Notification MAY be present and MUST be ignored if not understood.

-### The clientId
+### The providerId

-The `clientId` is the link between the back channel and the front channel, and the following rules apply:
+The `providerId` is the link between the back channel and the front channel, and the following rules apply:

-* The OCM Server MUST choose a `clientId` that is unique per Share within its own domain, and stable for the lifetime of the Share.
+* [OCM] guarantees that the `providerId` is unique per Share, so the pair (sender domain, providerId) identifies exactly one Share Record.
-* The OCM Server MUST set the `client_id` claim of every access token it issues for this Share (via its `tokenEndPoint`) to exactly this value.
+* The OCM Server MUST set the `client_id` claim of every access token it issues for this Share (via its `tokenEndPoint`) to exactly the `providerId`.
 This constrains a value that the token profile of this document (see Token Issuance by the OCM Server) otherwise leaves at the OCM Server's discretion.
-* The `clientId` is an identifier, not a credential.
-Possession of a `clientId` MUST NOT grant any access by itself; all front channel authorization derives from the verified access token.
-Consequently, the `clientId` does not need to be unguessable, and it MAY appear in URLs and logs.
+* The `providerId` is an identifier, not a credential: the Receiving Server learns it from the Share Creation Notification anyway.
+Possession of a `providerId` MUST NOT grant any access by itself; all front channel authorization derives from the verified access token.
+Consequently, the `providerId` does not need to be unguessable, and it MAY appear in URLs and logs.

 ### Response